WHYL: History

-The station's was first license was granted on February 25, 1949, according to records from the Federal Communications Commission (FCC).
-Its original call sign was WLXW.
-By the 1950s, Richard Field Lewis Jr. (1907–1957) had added WLXW (AM) to the Richard Field Lewis Jr. Stations (later Mid Atlantic Network Inc.).

-Note that the newspaper article Dated December 6, 1948, refutes the information from Fabulous Fifty web site dated 1967 which is the basis for most of the other information here.
-See the clips attached.
-According to them the station went on the air as WLXW on December 4, 1948, and one of its first broadcasts was Santa coming to Carlisle.
-The station operated out of the building just south of town along Rt 34.
-The directional array tower system that was used formed a dual lobe pattern extending East-West from around Morgantown to around Everett.
-The owner was Col. Phillip Matthews, State Democratic (sic) chairman, and was placed in operation Saturday Morning.
-The 1000-watt station is operating daily from sunrise to sunset on a frequency of 1380 kHz.
+The station went on the air as WLXW on December 4, 1948; one of its first broadcasts was Santa coming to Carlisle.
+Its first license was granted on February 25, 1949, according to records from the Federal Communications Commission (FCC).
+The station operated from a building just south of town along Route 34.
+The directional array tower system that was used formed a dual lobe pattern extending east-west from around Morgantown to around Everett.
+The original owner was Col. Phillip Matthews, state Democratic chairman.
+The 1,000-watt station operated daytime-only on a frequency of 1380 kHz.
 Jerry McDevitt, formerly of Altoona, was the manager of the station.
-The Rev. Harry Lee, Carlisle and Vincent Shafmeister, Camp Hill, a student at Dickinson College, were full-time announcers.
-Dave Taylor, also a Dickinson student was a part-time announcer.
-The station was located on the Mt.
-Holly Pike, one-fourth mile south of town.
-It was contained in a one-story structure, which has two studios, control room, newsroom with teletype, a record library and five offices.
-The 187-foot tower is at the same location.
+The Rev. Harry Lee of Carlisle and Vincent Shafmeister of Camp Hill, a student at Dickinson College, were full-time announcers.
+Dave Taylor, also a Dickinson student, was a part-time announcer.
+The station was located on Mt.
+Holly Pike, 0.25 mi south of town.
+It was contained in a one-story structure, which had two studios, control room, newsroom with teletype, a record library and five offices.
+The 187 ft tower was at the same location.

-The station's original frequency and call sign was WLXW/1380 which was moved to WHYL/960 in the early fifties, approximately 1952 or 53.
+On November 1, 1952, Richard Field Lewis Jr. (1907–1957) added WLXW to the Richard Field Lewis Jr. Stations (later Mid Atlantic Network Inc.).
+Lewis changed the call sign to WHYL on November 10, and moved the station to 960 kHz the following year.